-An extremely intricate and impressive eight foot tall LEGO sculpture of Oregon’s iconic Multnomah Falls is now on view pre-security in PDX Baggage Claim (located next to travel Oregon) through January of 2019.
+An extremely intricate and impressive eight foot tall LEGO sculpture of Oregon’s iconic Multnomah Falls is now on view pre-security in PDX Baggage Claim (located next to Travel Oregon) through July of 2019.
 The sculpture was designed and built by Portland based LEGO artist Erik Mattson in 225 hours over the course of one year with 80,000 LEGO pieces.

 Grown-up LEGO builders are known as AFoLs (Adult Fans of LEGOS) and their creations are called MoCs (My Own Creations).
 AFoLs typically spend months, if not a full year or more, working on their MoCs meticulously designing and building true works of art that can be enjoyed and appreciated by all ages.